History of the Evil Dead Franchise

 Ash vs Evil Dead is a TV series that aired for three groovy seasons.
 After years of fans begging Bruce Campbell to return to the role of Ash, the original creative team shocked the world by bringing back the character in a television series instead of a movie.
 The show launched in 2015, and is developed by Sam & Ivan Raimi, Robert Tapert, with some episodes directed by Sam Raimi.
 This show is a return to Evil Dead’s light-hearted, slapstick past, and actually has a tone that is very reminiscent of the comedic nature of Evil Dead The Musical.

-Evil Dead Rise is a upcoming horror film written and directed by Lee Cronin set for release on April 21st, 2023.
-Produced by Sam Raimi, Rob Tapert, and Bruce Campbell, Evil Dead Rise will be the fifth film of the Evil Dead franchise overall. .
+Evil Dead Rise is a upcoming horror film written and directed by Lee Cronin and released on April 21st, 2023.
+Produced by Sam Raimi, Rob Tapert, and Bruce Campbell, Evil Dead Rise was the fifth film of the Evil Dead franchise… resulting in people never looking at a cheese grater the same way again.

 Thanks to Evil Dead Wiki for help with the information provided on this page.